quantum-tinkerer/MeanFi/docs/source/documentation/algorithms/method_notes/periodic_grid.md

 shifted linear solves, so it performs zero Hamiltonian diagonalizations.
 Its `n_kernel_evals` counts point evaluations; zero diagonalizations does not imply zero work.
 Scalar coefficient construction is outside this Hamiltonian count.

+`dtype="complex128"` is the default matrix workspace type.
+Use `dtype="complex64"` to reduce storage when its lower precision is sufficient.
+This controls complex array precision, not a different integration algorithm.